New Communist Party of Britain

 In February 2005 the NCP affiliated to the Labour Representation Committee, which was only possible under the LRC’s rules because the NCP does not run candidates against Labour in the elections.
-Marxist−Leninists, for the first time since the 1920s, can now make the case for communism within a part of the Labour Party itself.
+Marxist-Leninists, for the first time since the 1920s, are now making the case for communism within a part of the Labour Party itself.

 At the same time we must build the revolutionary party and campaign for revolutionary change.
 Social democracy remains social democracy whatever trend is dominant within it.
 It has never led to socialism.
 Revisionism, which poses as communism, has only led to the destruction of the Soviet Union and the people’s governments of eastern Europe and the destruction of some mass communist parties millions strong.